sophiagu/RLF/README.md

 # RLF

-This repo provides a general framework for training RL agents for both `alpha-finding` and `hedging` strategies.
-I've written a few sample environments to help you get started.
+This repo uses *off-the-shelf* technologies (`gym` for constructing envs and `stable-baselines` for training agents) to provide a general framework for training DRL agents for both `alpha-finding` and `hedging` strategies.
+To help you get started, I've included a few sample environments.

 ### Folder descriptions
 All the sample environments are living under the folder `gym-rlf`.
 Right now we have the following environments: